aosaimy/wasim/README.md

 Wasim has been tested on four case studies and these features proved to be useful.

+## Demo
+You can use start using wasim [here: http://wasim.al-osaimy.com](http://wasim.al-osaimy.com).

 ## Using this project (for developers)

 You'll need the Ionic CLI with support for v2 apps: